arkency/posts/posts/2023-09-12-six-ways-to-prevent-a-monkey-patch-drift-from-the-original-code.md

 # Six ways to prevent a monkey-patch drift from the original code

 Monkey-patching in short is modifying external code, whose source we don't directly control, to fit our specific purpose in the project.
-When modernising framework stack in "legacy" projects this is often a necessity when upgrade of a dependency is not yet possible, or would involve moving too many blocks at once.
+When modernising framework stack in "legacy" projects this is often a necessity when an upgrade of a dependency is not yet possible or would involve moving too many blocks at once.

 It's a short-term solution to move things forward.
 The reward we get from monkey-patching is instant.
 The code is changed without asking for anyone's permission and without much extra work that a dependency fork would involve.